helagro/Applied-IoT/README.md

 | ![PIR Sensor](res/img/pir-sensor.jpg) | HC-SR501 | A motion sensor that can be used to detect movement.
 It has a digital output, high if motion is detected, low if not.
 Requires 5V power, but there is a way to get it from the Pico W. | 39 SEK at [Electrokit](https://www.electrokit.com/pir-rorelsesensor) |
 | ![Push Button](res/img/push-button.jpg) | Push Button | Simple push button with built-in resistors.
 It has one pin which will be high when the button is pushed. | 19 SEK at [Electrokit](https://www.electrokit.com/tryckknapp-momentan) |

->    NOTE: Not all of the components I used were bought at the specified stores at the specified prices as some of the components were already in my possession.
+>    NOTE: Not all of the components I used were bought at the specified stores at the specified prices as already owned some of them.

 ## Computer setup